-The paper presents discrete element simulation of manufacturing of metal matrix composites using a powder metallurgy process.
-Powder metallurgy is the most common technique to fabricate metal matrix composites with ceramic reinforcement, advanced materials with many applications.
+The paper presents discrete element modelling of two-phase powder sintering process.
+Sintering is the main stage of powder metallurgy process, which is the most common technique of fabricate metal matrix composites with ceramic reinforcement, advanced materials with several applications.
 As a technological process powder metallurgy consists of several stages including metal and ceramic powder manufacturing, preparation of metal-ceramic powder mixture, powder pressing and sintering.
 Sintering consists in consolidation of loose or weakly bonded powders at elevated temperatures, close to the melting temperature with or without additional pressure.
 This is a complex process affected by many factors.
 Modelling can be used to optimize and to understand better the sintering process and improve the quality of sintered components.
-One of the main problems in sintering of metal-ceramic composite is possibility of crack initiation in the material due to difference in shrinkage of metal and ceramic phases.

 Modelling of sintering process is still a challenging research task.
 There are different approaches in modelling of sintering processes, ranging from continuum phenomenological models to micromechanical and atomistic ones.
-In this work the discrete element method is adopted as a modelling tool.
+In this work, the micromechanical model of sintering was implemented in the discrete element method framework.
 In the discrete element method, material is represented as a large collection of particles interacting with one another by contact forces.
 It is a suitable tool to model granular and rock materials [1].
 Modelling of sintering requires introduction of the cohesive interaction among particles representing inter-particle sintering forces.
-Following [?, 2] the discrete element model adopted in this work employs the following equation for the sintering interaction between powder grains:
+Following [2] the discrete element model adopted in this work employs the following equation for the sintering interaction between powder grains:

-$$F = \pi \gamma_S \left[4R \left(1 - \cos \frac{\Psi}{2} \right) + a \sin \frac{\Psi}{2} \right] + \frac{\pi a^4}{8D_b} V \tag{1}$$ where V is the normal relative velocity, R - the particle radius, a - the radius of the interparticle grain boundary, Ψ - the dihedral angle, γ_S - the surface energy and D_b - the effective grain boundary diffusion coefficient.
-The geometrical parameters of the model are defined in Fig. 1.
+(1) $$F = \pi \gamma_S \left[4R \left(1 - \cos \frac{\Psi}{2} \right) + a \sin \frac{\Psi}{2} \right] + \frac{\pi a^4}{8D_b} V$$ where V is the normal relative velocity, R - the particle radius, a - the radius of the interparticle grain boundary, Ψ - the dihedral angle, γ_S - the surface energy and D_b - the effective grain boundary diffusion coefficient.
 The first term on the right hand side of Eq.
 (1) represents the sintering driving force and the second one - the viscous resistance of the material.
-The model has been extended to include elastic and thermal effects.
-It enables modelling of a powder metallurgy process consisting of powder compaction, sintering and cooling of the sintered component.
-It allows us to study the grains during sintering and rearrangment of grains during sintering, material shrinkage and internal stresses.
+The geometrical parameters of the model are defined in Fig. 1.

-Figure 1: Two-particle model of sintering.
+Rysunek 1.
+Two-particle model of sintering.